Update 06/01/2016: You can now download the 6-up and 1-up templates we use in our sketchboarding sessions here.

 Sketching is hardly a new technique in UX design.
 I would imagine that the vast majority of UX / UI designers start by putting their thoughts on paper, but how often do clients get to see these sketches?
 We firmly believe that this collaborative technique can communicate the ideation process much better than wireframes, can save you time and make your clients happier.
 What’s not to like?

-To learn more about the UX services we offer at Box UK, visit the User Experience & Design section of our site - and get in touch with a member of our team to discuss how Box UK may be able to help you achieve your specific project and business goals.
+To learn more about the UX services we offer at Box UK, visit the User Experience & Design section of our site.